TovCrowe/Klicker/README.md

 - Players can **register** with a username, email, and password
 - Players can **login** and receive a JWT token
 - Protected endpoints require the JWT token in the request header
+- Players can **join a matchmaking queue** — when two players are waiting, a match is created
-- Player data (username, email, password, wins, losses) is stored in a database via JPA
+- Player data and match data are stored in a database via JPA

 ---